San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 Address: Cuesta de Moras, Av.
 Central, Bella Vista, San José, Costa Rica

 Costa Rica’s history is widely celebrated and explored at the National Museum in San Jose.
-The museum opened in 1887 to deposit, classify and study natural and artistic products.
+The museum opened in 1887 to deposit, classify, and study natural and artistic products.
 Since its inception, the National Museum of Costa Rica has advocated for scientific research, education, exhibition, and preservation of the nation’s culture and heritage.

 You’ll learn about the history of Costa Rica beginning in the 16th century.
 Discover noteworthy events in science, politics, health, agriculture, and education and how they affected Costa Ricans’ lives and shaped their society.

-In the Memories in Stone exhibit, you’ll see fascinating stone sculptures made by the civilizations that inhabited the Costa Rican territory thousands of years ago.
+In the Memories in the Stone exhibit, you’ll see fascinating stone sculptures made by the civilizations that inhabited the Costa Rican territory thousands of years ago.

 Visit the House of Commanders, a room that exhibits the architectural heritage and beauty of San José.
 Note how the unique window frames, floors, and hardware show different styles, including Art Nouveau, Art Deco, and Eclectic.